cknotz/R-functions-for-cjoint-analysis/README.md

 * `labels`: Optional.
 A character vector of labels for the vignette attributes (Important: the order of the labels must correspond to the order of attributes in `dims`!)

 ### Example:
-`cjointChiTest(data=experimentdata,dims=("age","nationality","gender"))`
+`cjointRandoTest_II(data=experimentdata,dims=("age","nationality","gender"))`

 ## cjointCramTest()

-This function complements the `cjointChiTest()` function.
-Whereas the `cjointChiTest()` function assesses the _statistical significance_ of any inter-attribute associations, the `cjointCramTest()` function assesses how strong this association is.
-The function cross-tabulates all combinations of vignette attributes and computes Cramer's V statistics.
-These are a measure of strongly two categorical variables are associated, where 0 indicates no association and 1 perfect association (similar to Pearson's correlation coefficient).
+This function complements the `cjointRandoTest_II()` function.
+Whereas the `cjointRandoTest_II()` function assesses the _statistical significance_ of any inter-attribute associations, the `cjointCramTest()` function assesses how strong these associations are.
+The function cross-tabulates all combinations of vignette attributes and computes Cramer's V statistics, which are a measure of strongly two categorical variables are associated.
+0 indicates no association and 1 perfect association (similar to Pearson's correlation coefficient).
 The function computes these tests and arranges the test statistics into a matrix.
-The matrix can optionally be labeled.
+The output can be labeled.

 The function takes as arguments:
 * `data`: A data.frame